connorsmallman/chattr/README.md

 ## Todo
 - [ ] Error handling
 - [ ] Sanitize message before sending to server
-- [ ] Add production mode to webpack
+- [ ] Add production mode to webpack config
 - [ ] Use plugin to extract css into it's own file on production

 ## Setup